 Neural Prosthetics Got Her On Her Feet Again

 On March 13, 1998, a Friday of all days, Jennifer French was on a snowboarding trip.
-Her friends and she attempted a special midnight run down the mountain slopes.
-Of the 12 who descended from the peak, only 11 made it to the mountains base.
+Her friends and she attempted special midnight run down the mountain slopes.
+Of the 12 who descended from the peak, only 11 made it to the base of the mountain.
 French took a 40 ft. fall through trees off of an embankment.
 The incident left French with a C-6 and C-7 incomplete spinal cord injury.

 The avid athlete and practitioner of snowboarding, windsurfing, and many other sports, was now a quadriplegic.